Policy Press

 12. Envisioning a New Society: Pietro Gori and the Problem of Criminal Justice - Marco Manfredi

-13. ‘Cemeteries of the living dead’: Eugene V. Debs, Prison Abolitionist - Lisa Phillips
+13. ‘Cemeteries of the Living Dead’: Eugene V. Debs, Prison Abolitionist - Lisa Phillips

 14. Altgeld’s Protégé: Clarence Darrow and the Abolition of Prisons and Capital Punishment in the United States

-- Andrew Kersten
+- Andrew E. Kersten

 15. Emma Goldman: The Making of a Prison Abolitionist - Penny A. Weiss